loicfrering/backbone.datagrid/README.md

 * Fix an issue that caused useless Ajax calls.
 * Display a nice message when the datagrid is empty.
+* Bower support: backbone.datagrid is now a Bower package and can be installed via `bower install backbone.datagrid`.

 ### 0.3.1